Before you ask “Why should I think about Magento to Shopify migration?”, answer the following question:

 After switching from Magento to Shopify, it’s time to notify your customers.
 Invite them to visit your brand new store and let them know that they should restore access to their accounts by resetting passwords.

 If your new design implies any changes in the customer journey within your website, or if a new function was added, it would be sensible to guide your customers on how to use it right.
 You can do so with the help of visuals, friendly animations, or detailed step-by-step instructions.
 Choose the option you like more.

 No matter how user-friendly the Shopify admin panel is and how easy it is to manage the stock, your employees should have some time to get used to the new interface.

 These points are not the end.
 To keep your store up and successfully running, don’t stop at that.
-Go on adding rich content, keeping your hands on SEO trends, reducing bounce rate, optimizing Shopify conversions, and attract even more customers by developing and implementing loyalty programs.
+Go on adding rich content, keeping your hands on SEO trends, reducing Shopify bounce rate, optimizing Shopify conversions, and attracting even more customers by developing and implementing loyalty programs.